ericwindmill/ericwindmill.com/_posts/articles/2017-08-24-css-layout.md

 * Box-Model, Margins, Padding

   * All CSS layout theory is based on the foundation of the box-model.
 Every element rendered to the DOM is box.
 The size of that box is based on the content within the tag + the `padding`, `border`, and `margin`.
 In the past, this meant that when laying out a page, you had to do math in order to account for the padding and margin of an element.
 Setting the `width` property simply maniupulates the content width.

+  Open up your dev-tools, go to `elements` and click on `computed` and you'll see this:

+  **box model**

+  This helpful thing is showing you the true size of your item, not the width or height you explicitly set.

   * `Padding` is the space in between the content and the border.
   *  `Border` is the physical border you can put around the conent and padding.
 Theoretically you can give it as much thickness as you'd like, but its generally not used to add significant size to an element.
   * `Margin` is the property that surrounds the border.
 I like to think about the element itself being content, border and padding, and the margin being the the elements 'personal' space.
 It's important to note that in different situations margin may or may not collapse!
 Check out this example of both collapsing and non-collapsing margins.
   * `box-sizing: border-box` is a property added later to CSS that makes the box-model more intuitive.
 Remember when I said that I like to think of the element itself as the content, padding and border?
 That's exactly what the `border-box` fix does.
 It's used very, very often.

+  **border box**

 * Width
   * Width is pretty self-explanitroy *at first*.
 Simply set `width: auto | 10px | 10%` etc, and your element will take that width.